20 Sweet Stories About Moms (That Will Make You Want to Call Yours)

 The greatest adventure

 When doctors told us we would never have children, we decided to travel and seek adventure around the world.
 Shows at the Sydney Opera House.
 Tables and buffets in Las Vegas.
 Majestic fjords in Bergen.
 Tranquil beaches in Honolulu.
 Abandoned castles and old churches in the Scottish Isles.
 Endless pools in the Bahamas.
 Races at Daytona.
 We were about to book a trip to the Blue Lagoon when we learned I was pregnant.
 Now, with our toddler, we travel very little.
 Parenting, it turns out, is the greatest adventure of all. —Submitted by Katherine Colandrea, Winter Garden, Florida.
-Check out the 10 trips moms and daughters should take together.

 The reason why